Autodidacticism

-Autodidacticism (also autodidactism) or self-education (also self-learning, self-study and self-teaching) is the practice of education without the guidance of teachers.
+Autodidacticism (also autodidactism) or self-education (also self-learning, self-study, and self-teaching) is the practice of education without the guidance of teachers.
 Autodidacts are self-taught people who learn a subject through self-study.
-Process may involve, complement, or be an alternative to formal education.
+Autodidacticism may involve, complement, or be an alternative to formal education.
 Formal education itself may have a hidden curriculum that requires self-study for the uninitiated.

-Generally, autodidacts are individuals who choose the subject they will study, their studying material, and the studying rhythm and time.
+Generally, autodidacts choose the subject they will study, their studying material, and the studying rhythm and time.
 Autodidacts may or may not have formal education, and their study may be either a complement or an alternative to formal education.
 Many notable contributions have been made by autodidacts.

 The self-learning curriculum is infinite.
 One may seek out alternative pathways in education and use these to gain competency; self-study may meet some prerequisite-curricula criteria for experiential education or apprenticeship.

 Self-education techniques can include reading educational books or websites, watching educational videos and listening to educational audio recordings, or by visiting infoshops.
-One uses some space as a learning space, where one uses critical thinking to develop study skills within the broader learning environment until they've reached an academic comfort zone.
+One uses some space as a learning space, where one uses critical thinking to develop study skills within the broader learning environment until they have reached an academic comfort zone, characterizes the point at which an independent learner transitions from basic inquiry to a level of familiarity that allows for sophisticated engagement with the subject matter.

 Terminology

 The term autodidact has its roots in the Ancient Greek words αὐτός (autós, lit. 'self') and διδακτικός (didaktikos, lit. 'teaching').
-The related term didacticism defines an artistic philosophy of education.
+The related term didacticism defines a philosophy of education.

 Various terms are used to describe self-education.
 One such is heutagogy, coined in 2000 by Stewart Hase and Chris Kenyon of Southern Cross University in Australia; others are self-directed learning and self-determined learning.
 In the heutagogy paradigm, a learner should be at the centre of their own learning.
-A truly self-determined learning approach also sees the heutagogic learner exploring different approaches to knowledge in order to learn; there is an element of experimentation underpinned by a personal curiosity.
+A truly self-determined learning approach also sees the heutagogic learner exploring different approaches to knowledge to learn; there is an element of experimentation underpinned by a personal curiosity.

 Andragogy "strive[s] for autonomy and self-direction in learning", while Heutagogy "identif[ies] the potential to learn from novel experiences as a matter of course [...] manage their own learning".
 Ubuntugogy is a type of cosmopolitanism that has a collectivist ethics of awareness concerning the African diaspora.